hpcprofessional/count/README.md

 6. Run the count_azure.sh script.
 It will print output with the count of each resource type found

 Potential enhancement(s):
+1. So far, no examples of Azureresources.csv has varied its separator.
+Adding code to account for this (via a new SEP variable) might be good to do someday.
-1. So far, no examples of Azureresource.csv has varied in its headers.
+1. So far, no examples of Azureresources.csv has varied in its headers.
 Adding code to account for this (via the FIELD variable) might be good to do someday.

+### Google Cloud

+1. install glcoud utility
+2. Authenticate as appropriate ('gcloud auth login' perhaps?)
+3. Run the script

+Potential enhancements(s):
+None expected at this time